your-digital-research/unity-random-skin-selector/README.md

 ## <a name="about"></a> About

-This repository features a Unity project implementing a straightforward random skin selector using the MVC architecture.
+This repository features a Unity project created by [Davit Badalyan](https://github.com/davit-badalyan), implementing a straightforward random skin selector using the MVC architecture.
 The purpose is to showcase a clean and modular approach to skin selection within Unity game development.

 ## <a name="project"></a> Project